rahra/decyb/README.md

-This software is written specifically for the Golden Globe Race 2022 (see https://goldengloberace.com/live-tracker/) but it should work with any other race as well.
+This software is written specifically for the Golden Globe Race 2022 (see https://goldengloberace.com/live-tracker/) but it should work with any other race as well. `decyb.html` is the entry page and you can add the URL parameter `race=...` to specifiy a specific race, e.g. `race=ogr2023` to show everything about the Ocean Globe Race 2023.

 The C version definitely works since it is just a decoder, the JS version would need some adaptions (see code for details).

 The JS code contains the full standalone viewer including the complete